Marms314/Study-App/README.md

 ![The home page as of 2020-31-07](src/screenshots/home-with-data-20203107.PNG)

 The flash card and quiz index pages are set up the same.
-The top card allow you to create and delete, and all quizzes and flashcard decks will display below.
+The top cards allow you to create and delete, and all quizzes and flashcard decks will display below.

 ![The home page as of 2020-31-07](src/screenshots/flash-cards-with-data-20203107.PNG)